Over 50 and Jobless? Why Worry, You’re Now Empowered

 - You know a LOT about the job, but your knowledge may be quite dated.
 Think of the example of a telecom engineer who started work 30 years ago, when the telephone system was a monopoly and things like cell phones weren’t even know yet.
 Sure, of course, you CAN learn but why should they hire you to learn what every new college grad already knows?

 - You will likely have to take less money.
-No matter how you think this doesn’t matter, it does.
+No matter how you think this doesn’t matter, but trust me, it does.
 You will grow dissatisfied, watching people less senior and less qualified draw higher wages.
 It’s just a recipe for eventual anger and resentment.

 So?
 What To Do?